Important 2024-2025 ACT/SAT testing information & dates

 **NOTE: these dates are tentative, and are subject to change.
 Please go to act.org for updated information.

-Members of the WHS Junior Class are tentatively scheduled to take the free statewide ACT on _____.
+Members of the WHS Junior Class are tentatively scheduled to take the free statewide ACT this spring.
 More information about that opportunity will be available soon.

 ACT/SAT RESOURCES: